he-cath/image-audio-processing-knn/README.md

 # image-audio-processing-knn

 This project implements a multimedia processing system in Python, including image processing, audio manipulation, and a K-Nearest Neighbors (KNN) classifier for image classification.
 It also includes an interactive image viewer for visualization.
+Completed for Programming and Basic Data Structures for Data Science Course @ UC San Diego

 ##  Features